aarenstade/life-repository/readme.md

 I basically want to:
 - Start the process of building a centralized "life archive"
-- Do data experiments, LLM experiments, and build a search engine.
+- Do data experiments, LLM experiments, and build a search engine around all my documents.

-Here's what I'm trying to build:
+####  Right now, the goals are:
+1. **An app** for interfacing, annotating, and managing the system.
-1. App to easily capture and annotate all my physical documents (notebooks, sketchbooks, etc).
+    - Capturing and annotating physical documents (notebooks, sketchbooks, etc).
-2. App functionality for annotating existing files remotely (eg. files on a NAS server).
-3. Build and experiment with different methods to search across all my files.
-    - Basic SQL filter queries.
-    - Fuzzy searching tags.
-    - Similarity search on natural language queries.
-    - Chat using an LLM chat agent
+    - Annotating and uploading files from my phone.
+    - Annotating files on the central storage server.
+    - A search + chat interface for exploring.
+2. **Pipelines for information extraction** across masses of existing files.
+3. **Central NAS storage server** to hold the files and host app backend.
-4. Various data science experiments.
+4. **Data science experiments**.
+    - Constructing and exploring a big graph database.
-    - Clustering and grouping.
+    - Clustering and grouping by different properties.
-    - Quantifying interesting things.
+    - Quantifying interesting things and finding patterns.
-    - Constructing a semantic graph.

 ## Outline of the System

-### Mobile App
+### App
-Simple mobile app for:
+Simple React Native (Expo) mobile app for:
 - Connecting remotely to drive(s) on computer/NAS.
 - Annotating photos/videos/documents/etc and uploading them to the server for processing.

 Future features:
-- Search using the different search methods listed above.
+- Structured search interface
+- Retrieval chat interface
 - View code experiments, visualizations, etc.

-### Ingestion Server
+### Server
 Python FastAPI server that runs on computer/NAS, exposed to the internet, that interfaces with the app.
 Does a few different things:
 - Basic file navigation, listing files, viewing files, uploading files, etc.